 A job change can be painful.
-And challenging world events don’t make it any easier.
+And ambiguous world events don’t make it any easier.

 But the last thing you want to do is make the situation any worse.
-Especially when there is a hiring boom going on.
+Especially when it has never been a better time for women and BIPOC to land more meaningful work.

 - You whine, complain or beg.
-It’s not attractive when you announce that you’re desperate or moan about your employment circumstances.
+It’s not attractive when you announce publicly that you’re desperate, giving up, or moan about your employment circumstances.
+I’m not saying don’t be authentic, just don’t overshare.

 Just this week, I’ve seen LinkedIn profiles that read: